Chair’s report to the Members of Thorndon Residents’ Association for the year ended 31 March 2017.

 Your committee has continued to monitor activity around Thorndon and has met with Cr Young to discuss these and other matters impacting on the Thorndon Community with a view to seeking suitable solutions.

-We also extend our thanks to Wellington City Council for its financial support, The Thorndon Hotel for providing us with a venue for our AGM, WREMO for its support of our community resilience planning and our newsletter sponsors, Katie Underwood of Leaders, Matthew Underwood, Chartered Accountants and The Chippery.
+We also extend our thanks to The Thorndon Hotel for providing us with a venue for our AGM, WREMO for its support of our community resilience planning and our newsletter sponsors, Katie Underwood of Leaders, Matthew Underwood, Chartered Accountants and The Chippery.

 In the coming year we are embarking on a new partnership to produce the community newsletter and we look forward to the opportunity that will provide.